laqieer/demo_gba_hacking_ds5_arm_toolchain/README.md

 # This is a demo project for gba game hacking in C.

-## Build in ARM DS-5 Ultimate Edition v5.26.0.
+## Build in ARM DS-5 Ultimate Edition v5.26.0 and ARM Compiler 5.
 You are free to code in C/Assembly.

 ## 2 ways of source level debugging: